 It was completely empty and it hid the beautiful curved wall under our staircase that was there to begin with.

-I also repainted our kitchen walls.
-I chose a beautiful neutral grey color called crushed ice from Sherwin Williams.
+I also repainted our kitchen walls, a beautiful neutral grey color called crushed ice from Sherwin Williams.

 The grey matches our new cararra marble countertops, cabinet hardware and stainless steel appliances beautifully.